kubernetes/community/contributors/design-proposals/scheduling/scheduler-equivalence-class.md

 - **Invalid predicates:**

+    - For Pod with volumes.
+It's same case with Pod added, So: `MaxEBSVolumeCount`, `MaxGCEPDVolumeCount`, `MaxAzureDiskVolumeCount` (if volume is in one of them) and `NoVolumeZoneConflict`.
     - `NoDiskConflict` if the pod has special volume like `RBD`, `ISCSI`, `GCEPersistentDisk` etc.

 - **Scope:**
-    - The node which the pod was binded with.
+    - The node which the pod was bound with.

 ### 3.5 Node